graalvm/fastr-examples/fastr_rJava/README.md

 Download the latest GraalVM image from the [Oracle Technology Network](http://www.oracle.com/technetwork/oracle-labs/program-languages/downloads/index.html).
 Extract the archive and set the `GRAALVM_DIR` environment variable to point to the graalvm directory.

-Additionally, to run this applicationl, you need to install [rJava for FastR](https://github.com/oracle/fastr/tree/master/com.oracle.truffle.r.pkgs/rJava).
+Additionally, to run this application, you need to install [rJava for FastR](https://github.com/oracle/fastr/tree/master/com.oracle.truffle.r.pkgs/rJava).

 To install rJava, to you need to download the FastR repo from e.g. https://github.com/oracle/fastr and then isntall it for `R`: